On a Microlocal Version of Young's Product Theorem: Microlocal Version of Young Theorem

 Similarly, this argument can be extended to cases in which the intersection of the singular supports is a sub-manifold $\Sigma\subset\mathbb{R}^d$ of codimension at least $1$.
 In such a case, one introduces an open covering $\{U_{j}\}_{j\in\mathbb{N}}$ of this submanifold.
 In view of the previous results, for any $j\in\mathbb{N}$, $(\varphi_j f)\cdot(\varphi_j g)\in\mathcal{D}^\prime(U_j\setminus(U_j\cap\Sigma))$ for a suitable test-function $\varphi_j\in\mathcal{D}(U_j)$ acting as a localization.
 Through the notion of scaling degree with respect to a submanifold \cite{BF00}, which is a generalization of the case discussed here, one can implement an extension procedure similar to the one of Theorem \ref{Thm: microlocal Young with sd} -- yielding a distribution on $U_j$.
 One can conclude the construction using a partition of unity argument. \end{remark}

 \begin{remark} We stress that there exists notable instances in which the hypotheses of the previous theorems do not hold true.
-As an example it is not possible to multiply a Gaussian white noise $\xi\in\mathcal{C}^{-\frac{d}{2}-\varepsilon}(\mathbb{R}^d)$ with itself since the singular support of $\xi$ coincides with the whole $\mathbb{R}^d$. \end{remark}
+As an example it is not possible to multiply a Gaussian white noise $\xi\in\mathcal{C}^{-\frac{d}{2}-\varepsilon}(\mathbb{R}^d)$ (almost surely) with itself.
+This because the singular support of $\xi$ coincides almost surely with the whole $\mathbb{R}^d$, since formally the white noise is the distributional derivative of a Brownian motion, which admits no smooth restriction to any neighbourhood $U$ of any point $x\in\mathbb{R}^d$. \end{remark}